 Cons of Closed Adoption for the Adoptee

-Lack of medical history – Although your assigned adoption specialist will do everything in their power to provide necessary information, sometimes it’s just not possible through a closed adoption.
+- Lack of medical history – Although adoption agencies do everything in their power to provide necessary information, sometimes it’s just not possible through a closed adoption.
 Having access to their biological family’s medical history can be incredibly helpful to adoptees in managing their own health.
 Not having this information can present problems.

 Cons of Closed Adoption for the Birth Mother

-Lack of closure – Although some birth mothers do feel a sense of closure from a closed adoption, many do not.
-Adoption brings up many complicated feelings and is rarely an easy decision, and not knowing where the adoptee has gone can make it hard to feel at peace.
+- Lack of closure – Although some birth mothers do feel a sense of closure from a closed adoption, many do not.
+Adoption brings up many complicated feelings and is rarely an easy decision.
+Not knowing where the adoptee has gone can make it hard to feel at peace.

-Feelings of guilt – Some birth mothers can’t but feel a sense of obligation, that they should be more involved in the adoption process.
+- Feelings of guilt – Some birth mothers feel a sense of obligation.
+That they should be more involved in the adoption process.
 They may feel this way even if they know that not being involved is the better choice.
 Because of this they may feel guilty.
 Guilt is a multifaceted emotion that can be more easily triggered for some than others.

-Fear of not knowing – Although the birth mothers we work with trust us to find good homes for adoptees, many still feel a sense of fear from not knowing.
+- Fear of not knowing – Although birth mothers trust us to find good homes for adoptees, many still feel a sense of fear.
 This is quite common, both in adoption and in other parts of life.
 We often fear what we don’t know.
-It can be very hard to overcome this kind of fear in a closed adoption, because you simply may never know.

 Cons of Closed Adoption for the Adoptive Family

-Medical history – Adoptive families want the best for their children, which includes knowing their medical history.
-If they’ve adopted their child through a closed adoption, getting this medical history can be difficult to impossible and make it harder to ensure their child will be able to get the care they need should complications arise.
+- Medical history – Adoptive families want the best for their children, which includes knowing their medical history.
+If they’ve adopted their child through a closed adoption, getting this medical history can be difficult to impossible.
+This can make it harder to ensure their child will be able to get the care they need.

-Difficulty answering questions – Families who choose to adopt understand that adoptees will usually have questions about their origins.
+- Difficulty answering questions – Families who choose to adopt understand that adoptees will usually have questions about their origins.
 With a closed adoption, they won’t be able to answer many of these questions.
-Sometimes this can affect their bond with the adoptee if the child feels confused or angry at the lack of answers.
+This can affect their bond with the adoptee if the child feels confused or angry at the lack of answers.